Misterdeiff/rpi-home-lab/README.md

      2.2.
 Add your SSH key
      2.3.
 Don't configure WiFi
 3. Connect your drive/s to Linux, run `lsblk -f` and find out their UUIDs
-4. Modify variables inside `roles/common/vars/main.yml`.
+4. Modify variables inside `roles/common/vars/main.yml`
 5. Adjust `inventories/hosts` as needed.
-6. Connect all drives included on step #4 to your Pi.
+6. Connect all drives included on step #4 to your Pi
-7. (Optional) Create your own Telegram Bot for notifications from ARR apps and Watchtower
+7. Create your own Telegram Bot for notifications from ARR apps, Watchtower and disk space
 8. Run all tasks in the playbook.

 ### Telegram